-Ken Taylor is president of Air Depot, an air conditioning and heating company in the HVAC business.
-Taylor said the HVAC industry is unquestionable growing and finding practiced technicians is becoming increasingly difficult.
+Ken Taylor is president of Air Depot, an air conditioning and heating company in the heating and cooling business.
+Taylor said the Air Conditioning and Heating industry is unquestionable growing and finding practiced technicians is becoming increasingly difficult.
 “The need for technicians is going to outstrip the supply,” Taylor said.

 “If someone was to choose, say, the air conditioning industry for employment, they’d have real long-term security.
 There’s going to be a greater demand for those kinds of people than there are technicians to fill the spots.”

 Taylor attributes the shortage of capable technicians to the decline of vocational training at the high school level.
 “There used to be lots of high school vocational training for air conditioning, mechanical work, wood work and automotive work, but that seems to be declining through the years,” Taylor said. ” (High) schools are prepping kids more for college, so many people have to get out of high school and pursue the vocation on their own before they’re able to become viable candidates to companies like ours.”